Islamic State kills 85 more members of Iraqi tribe

 Anbar was the main battleground between U.S. Marines and al Qaeda during the "surge" campaign in 2006-2007, when American troops enlisted the help of local tribes, including Albu Nimr.

 Ga'oud said the 50 tribe members were killed near Tharthar Lake near a desert area.
-They had been traveling on foot when they were intercepted by the Sunni militants.
+They had been travelling on foot when they were intercepted by the Sunni militants.

 He said one managed to escape the carnage and get word to tribal leaders.